wp-plugins/calculated-fields-form/README.txt

 Note: About Zapier service, select Webhook as the Trigger app, and "Catch Hook" as the trigger for this app.

+= Users Connection add-on (Beta Version) - Only available in the Developer version of the plugin =

+The add-on allows associate the submitted information with the users on website.
+Furthermore, the plugin allows define rules to restrict the access to the forms to: only registered users, specific roles, or specific users.
+The add-on adds a new shortcode to the plugin for listing the information submitted by user (it is possible inserting the new shortcode in the user profile), and assign to the users, permissions for editing the submitted information, or delete an entry.
+With the add-on it is possible limit the number of submissions to only one by form and user.

 == Installation ==

 To install Calculated Fields Form, follow these steps: